wojtekmach/easyhtml/README.md

 # EasyHTML

+EasyHTML makes working with HTML easy.

-EasyHTML is a tiny wrapper around [Floki](https://hex.pm/packages/floki) that adds:
+It is a tiny wrapper around [Floki](https://hex.pm/packages/floki) that adds conveniences for HTML nodes:

   * An `Inspect` implementation to pretty-print them
   * An `Access` implementation to search them